andrewjunyoung/symboard/README.md

 # Why?

 It's needlessly hard to type!
-Symbols like θ, π, and √ are incredibly common in handwriting!
+Symbols like θ, π, and √ are incredibly common in handwriting.
 And yet, almost impossible to type on a computer.
 This isn't just a problem in math, but also in linguistics, and for bilingual people.

-*This keyboard makes it easy to type.*
+**This keyboard makes it easy to type.**

-*If you study math, you can type math symbols.
+**If you study math, you can type math symbols.
 If you're bilingual, you can type in your other language.
-If you study linguistics, you can type linguistics notation.*
+If you study linguistics, you can type linguistics notation.**

 In order to make it as easy as possible, you should be able to start typing in any language with minimal learning - you shouldn't have to learn a new keyboard layout for every new language, or look up where to find θ on your keyboard.